 Beginning Fall 2018, the Social Work Department at the UW-Whitewater will offer a Master's Degree in Social Work (MSW).
 The social work program is professional education training program that is designed to meet the needs of our society through the preparation of professionally educated social work practitioners.
 A social worker with master-level training is an advanced generalist practitioner.
 The advanced generalist practitioner possesses a wide range of knowledge and competencies in order to respond to a wide range of social problems.
 In addition, each student is required to identify an area of specialization (addictions with a mental health focus, military personnel and their families, and persons with physical disabilities) which will build on their generalist skills and prepare them for specialist practice.

 The UW-Whitewater MSW program has applied for Council on Social Work Education accreditation and is working closely with CSWE.
 Any student who successfully completes the program will be considered to have graduated from a CSWE accredited program which will enable them to apply for social work licensure.
-The College of Letters and Sciences at UW-Whitewater is accredited by the North Central Association of Colleges and Secondary Schools.

 The mission of the Masters of Social Work (MSW) program at the University of Wisconsin-Whitewater is: To cultivate advanced social work professionals skilled in developing collaborative relationships within dynamic regional and national contexts to address diverse human and community issues that affect well-being.